gabo-di/AquaCrop.jl/paper/paper.md

 knowledge of plant biology to simulate how crop plants grow over time and estimate the resulting yield.
 Such models can be used to optimise farm management, forecast regional or national yields, or study climate change impacts.

+~~`AquaCrop.jl` is an independent Julia translation of the [AquaCrop](https://github.com/KUL-RSDA/AquaCrop/) model (version 7.2), originally developed by the FAO [@Steduto2009].
+This is a well-established crop growth model that has been used to model numerous crops worldwide [@Mialyk2024], and is known to produce reliable estimates of crop phenology and yield [@Kostkova2021].~~

 `AquaCrop` is a software for crop growth modelling developed by the FAO.
 First implemented in Delphi, it was later open-sourced in a Fortran version [@deRoos2021; @RSDA2024].
 There are